Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

-- While driving down the road about 40 mph, sway the car side to side slowly, shifting the weight of the vehicle from one side to the other.
+- While driving down the road at about 40 mph, sway the car side to side slowly, shifting the weight of the vehicle from one side to the other.
 Do not drive crazy or cause the car to spin out, just sway it gently.
 Notice whether the noise gets louder or softer.
-If the noise is a little less if you turn right, the damaged bearing may be on the left, or vice versa.
+If the noise is a little less if you turn right, the damaged bearing may be on the right side, or vice versa.

 - Note that tires that are "chopped" or "scalloped" (worn in patches) also make a rhythmic noise that increases in speed.
 This sounds very similar to a bad wheel bearing.
 Look at your tires as well if you hear this kind of noise.

 Why Do Wheel Bearings Make Noise?

 Most wheel bearings are hardened steel and can withstand a lot of abuse.
 Its two worst enemies are heat and water.
 Heat caused by lack of lubrication can destroy a wheel bearing.
 Water that penetrates a sealed bearing will also destroy it.

 Most wheel bearings manufactured today are sealed.
 They come from the factory pressed together as an assembly: front race, bearing set, center race, bearing set, and outer race, with seals on both the front and rear.
 Seals protect bearings from the elements, water, and debris, and they also seal in the high-temperature grease the bearing needs.
 When a seal is broken or damaged, the wheel bearing will fail and start making noise.